Durham Agricultural Fair Association General Rules for Livestock Exhibitors

 Exhibitor & Vehicle Admission Policy

-General Admission: The Durham Agricultural Fair Association has no exhibit entry fees.
-However, no one, including exhibitors, will be allowed to enter the fairgrounds during the operating hours of the Fair for any reason including the feeding of animals, without a valid admission ticket.
+General Admission: No one, including exhibitors, will be allowed to enter the fairgrounds during the operating hours of the Fair for any reason including the feeding of animals, without a valid admission ticket.

 CWL = Camper sticker, must be so noted on entry blank to reserve a space.